djessich/cookbook-pyload/README.md

 3. Resources named either *default* or *pyload* (fails if resources with both *default* or *pyload* as name exist)
 4. Resources with `instance_name` set to either *default* or *pyload* (fails if resources with both *default* or *pyload* as value for `instance_name` exist)

+In case the `instance_name` of any resource is set to a value not a reserved default (*default* or *pyload*), the instance name will be appended to the resource properties default values.
+This is required to avoid conflicts for multi instance configurations.
+As an example, properties specifying a directory will have their default value automatically changed to a directory with the instance name included (`/opt/pyload` -> `/opt/pyload_INSTANCE_NAME`).

 ### Notifications

 The resources provided in this cookbook do not automatically execute any actions on instance resources when changes have occurred.
 You must supply your desired notifications for an instance when using resources of this cookbook if you want Chef to automatically restart services.
 See below for an example how to do this.